algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-26-scikit-guide.md

 <img src="/images/post_images/model_hosting/dependencies_scikit.png" alt="Set your dependencies" style="width: 700px;"/>

 ### Publish your Algorithm
 Last is publishing your algorithm.
 The best part of hosting your model on Algorithmia is that users can access it via an API that takes only a few lines of code to use!
+Here is what you can set when publishing your algorithm:

 - Set version permissions to public or private use